qgis/QGIS-Documentation/source/docs/user_manual/grass_integration/grass_integration.rst

 .. figure:: /static/user_manual/grass_integration/create_grass_location.png
    :align: center

-   Creating a new GRASS LOCATION or a new MAPSET in |QG|
+   Creating a new GRASS LOCATION or a new MAPSET in QGIS

 If that seemed like a lot of steps, it's really not all that bad and a very quick way to create a :file:`LOCATION`.
 The :file:`LOCATION` 'alaska' is now ready for data import (see section :ref:`sec_import_loc_data`).
-You can also use the already-existing vector and raster data in the sample GRASS :file:`LOCATION` 'alaska', included in the |qg| 'Alaska' dataset :ref:`label_sampledata`, and move on to section :ref:`label_vectmodel`.
+You can also use the already-existing vector and raster data in the sample GRASS :file:`LOCATION` 'alaska', included in the QGIS 'Alaska' dataset :ref:`label_sampledata`, and move on to section :ref:`label_vectmodel`.

 .. _sec_add_mapset: